Original article by Jim Orem and Ginger Davidson, revised by J. Morgan

 - Move brood down (if you can), honey frames to the side, and empty comb over-head.
 Note: Both boxes will probably be filling up with brood by mid-April.
 In many cases, the queen may start heading down on her own to find more space to lay.

 Is it time to make splits?
 Each split will require a new queen.
 Before your queen emerges, mature drones are needed.
 Drones are mature 8-10 days after they emerge and hang out on the edge of the brood nest.
 Queens prefer sunny, 75F degree days, with winds less than 10mph.
 Use the splits to replace winter losses or increase your hive numbers.
-If increasing your hive numbers, pick out your next location.
+If increasing your hive numbers, pick out your next location and position your equipment.

 Splits are a great way to create increase or replacement nucs.
 It also helps facilitate a robust honey crop and is a form of varroa control as it disrupts the brood with what is called a brood-break.

 Consider adding disease free dead-out brood boxes to booming two-story hives in anticipation of making splits with them when your new queens arrive.
 It will relieve congestion and give these overly populous hives something to use and will make an excellent split later.

 If you already have queen cells, what kind are they: swarm, emergency, or supersedure?
 Note: This can also indicate the timing is right to start making queens.
 What will you do with the queen cells?